Is the fundraising statement in your annual report compliant with the Charities Act 2016?

 Although we might have hoped that our review found higher levels of compliance, we also want to be clear that we recognise that any changes to reporting requirements may take some time to come through in reports.
 The common issues our review identified demonstrate that this is not a problem unique to a couple of charities, but that providing accurate, compliant fundraising statements is an area where most charities must improve.

 To address these challenges and help charities navigate reporting for the future, we have updated our guidance to support greater compliance in meeting the fundraising reporting requirements.
 Our guidance includes an exemplar report, which addresses the key areas of the Act.
-It can be found our website here.
+It can be found on our website here.

 What you need to include